 Tap on those three horizontal lines at the top-left corner of your screen (Google Drive).

 Tapping on the three horizontal lines results in this slider pop-up:

 That’s it.
 Now all the offline files will be available to you on your mobile device.
-The next time your mobile phone connects to the Internet, all your files will be automatically synced with your online G Suite account.
+The next time your mobile phone connects to the Internet, all your files will be automatically synced with your online Google Workspace (formerly G Suite) account.